rushil-ambati/track-driver-ai/docs/docs.md

 ALVINN:

-- is Vision based, like the ALV
+- is Vision-based, like the ALV
 - is the first ADS to make use of Machine Learning (ML) on artificial NNs rather than a modular hand-written planning pipeline
 - used relatively shallow 3-layer NNs